 But that meant that every ongoing SaaS payment could no longer process.
 And your payment details had to be updated one-by-one.

-- Thinking of it, the greatest loss certainly happened the day you came back from your awesome break, and realized you couldn’t access your sales pipeline.
-Your CRM’s payment method had expired 2 weeks ago and you didn’t notice.
+- And the biggest pain loss happened the day you came back from Summer break and realised you couldn’t access your sales pipeline.
+Your automatic payment had expired 2 weeks ago and you didn’t notice.

 We're sure that some of these stories sound familiar.
 Using the boss’ credit card might work out for a little while, but then when things become serious it turns out to be a real mess.